Chemotherapy for Hodgkin Lymphoma

 • Easy bruising or bleeding (from having too few blood platelets)

 These side effects usually go away over time after treatment ends.
-If serious side effects occur, chemo may have to be delayed or the doses reduced.
+If serious side effects occur, your chemo may be delayed or the doses reduced.

-Be sure to tell your doctor or nurse if you do have side effects.
-There are often ways to help with them.
-For instance, drugs are often used to help prevent nausea and vomiting.
+Be sure to tell your cancer care team if you have side effects.
+They can often help you manage them.
+For example, there are drugs to help prevent nausea and vomiting.

-• Doxorubicin can damage the heart, so your doctor may order tests to check your heart function before and during treatment with this drug.
+• Doxorubicin can damage your heart.
+Your cancer care team may order tests to check your heart function before and during treatment with this drug.

-• Bleomycin can damage the lungs, so some doctors order tests of lung function (called pulmonary function tests) before starting patients on this drug.
+• Bleomycin can damage your lungs.
+Some doctors order tests of lung function, called pulmonary function tests, before starting people on this drug.

-• Some chemo drugs can increase the risk of getting a second type of cancer later in life (such as leukemia), especially in patients who also get radiation therapy.
+• Some chemo drugs can increase the risk of getting a second type of cancer later in life, such as leukemia.

-• In children and young adults, some chemo drugs can also affect body growth and fertility (ability to have children) later on.
+• In children and young adults, some chemo drugs can affect body growth and fertility (ability to have children) later in life.

-Long-term effects are discussed in more detail in Living as a Hodgkin Lymphoma Survivor.
+Long-term effects are discussed in more detail in After Hodgkin Lymphoma Treatment.

 More information about chemotherapy